Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

     [Domain objects]  [Error message]
 ```

 Of course, it's a fairly basic example, there are much more complicated languages and inputs out there.
-But generally speaking, we can say that a parser is a piece of code that can help build syntactic structure of input text, effectively helping the computer "understand" it.
+But generally speaking, we can say that a parser is a piece of code that builds a syntactic structure of the input text, effectively helping the computer "understand" it.

-Whether an input is considered valid or not is decided by a set of grammar rules that effectively define the structure of the language.
+Whether an input is considered valid or not is decided by a set of grammar rules that define the structure of the language.

 ## Formal grammar